Land Center Fellows

 Ministry Ethics

-He has earned a Bachelor of Arts in Biblical Studies and a Master of Arts in Philosophy from Criswell College in Dallas, Texas, as well as a Ph.D. in Theology at South African Theological Seminary.
-He is currently pursuing a Ph.D. in Apologetics at Southwestern Baptist Theological Seminary.
+Jared Wellman is the pastor of Tate Springs in Arlington, Texas.
+Jared has earned a Bachelor of Arts in Biblical Studies (2007) and a Master of Arts in Philosophy (2010) from the Criswell College, as well as a Ph.D. in Theology from South Africa Theological Seminary (2018).
+He is currently working on a Ph.D. in Apologetics at Southern Seminary.
+Jared has been married to Amanda since 2006 and they have four children.

 In 2012 he published his first book, "The Church Member," and has served as a co-author and editor on various Resolutions in the Southern Baptist Convention on issues related to life, ethics, legislative policies, sexual abuse, and genocide.
 In his free time, Jared enjoys writing, following the NBA, and spending time with family.
 He's been married to Amanda since 2006, and they are blessed with four children.